kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 	Obviously not all the columns in this matrix are important; some regions are more useful than others, and columns immediately adjacent to each other are extremely similar (non-independent).

 	An ordinary least squares regression model, where we would like to predict some :math:`y`-variable from these spectral data, cannot be calculated when :math:`K>N`, since we are then estimating more unknowns than we have observations for.
 A common strategy used to deal with non-independence is to select only a few columns (wavelengths in the spectral example) so that :math:`K < N`.
-The choice of columns is subjective, so a better approach is required, such as :ref:`projection to latent structures <LVM_PLS>`.
+The choice of columns is subjective, so a better approach is required, such as :ref:`projection to latent structures <SECTION_PLS>`.

 **Large N and small K**